Planck 2013 results. VI. High Frequency Instrument data processing: Detector beams

 \section{Detector beams}

-Here we provide a brief overview of the measurement of the \Planck\ beams and the resulting harmonic-space window functions that describe the net optical and electronic response to the sky signal (for a full discussion see \citealp{planck2013-p03c}).
+Here we provide a brief overview of the measurement of the \Planck\ HFI beams and the resulting harmonic-space window functions that describe the net optical and electronic response to the sky signal, as well as the impact of processing (for a full discussion see \citealp{planck2013-p03c}).

-At any given time, the response to a point source is given by the combination of the optical response of the Planck telescope (the \emph{optical beam}) and the electronic transfer function.
-The latter is partially removed as discussed in Sect.~\ref{sec:TOI-PROCESSING} and \citet{planck2013-p03c} but any residual is taken into account as part of the beam.
-This response pattern is referred to as the \emph{scanning beam}.
-However, the mapmaking procedure discussed in Sect.~\ref{sec:MAP-MAKING} below means that any map pixel is the sum of many different elements of the timeline, each of which has hit the pixel in a different location and in a different direction.
-Thus, the \emph{effective beam} \citep{mitra2010} takes into account the details of the scan pattern (and even this is a somewhat simplified picture, as long-term noise correlations mean that even samples taken when the telescope was looking elsewhere contribute to a given pixel).
-Finally, the multiplicative effect on the angular power spectrum is encoded in the \emph{effective beam window function} \citep{hivon2002}, which include the appropriate weights for analyzing aggregate maps across detector sets or frequencies.
+At any given time, the response to a point source is given by the combination of the optical response of the \Planck\ telescope (the \emph{optical beam}) and the electronic transfer function.
+The latter is partially removed as discussed in Sect.~\ref{sec:TOI-PROCESSING} and \citet{planck2013-p03c}, but any residual is taken into account as part of the beam.
+This response pattern is referred to as the \emph{scanning beam, which includes any further effect due to the temporal data processing}.
+However, the mapmaking procedure discussed in Sect.~\ref{sec:MAP-MAKING} below implies that any map pixel is the sum of many different samples in the timeline, each of which contributes in a different location within the pixel and with a different scan direction.
+Thus, the \emph{effective beam} \citep{mitra2010} takes into account the details of the scan pattern (and even this is a somewhat simplified picture, as long-term noise correlations accounted for by destriping in the mapmaking procedure described in Sect.~\ref{sec:MAP-MAKING} mean that even samples taken when the telescope was looking elsewhere contribute to a given pixel).
+Finally, the multiplicative effect on the angular power spectrum is encoded in the \emph{effective beam window function} \citep{hivon2002}, which includes the appropriate weights for analysing aggregate maps across detector sets or frequencies.